SoftBank to sell chip designer Arm to Nvidia in $40 billion deal

-Nvidia will pay SoftBank $21.5 billion in shares and $12 billion in cash, including $2 billion on signing.

-SoftBank could also be paid an additional $5 billion in cash or shares depending on Arm’s business performance.
+SoftBank could also be paid an additional $5 billion in cash or shares depending on the chip designer’s business performance, with Arm employees to be paid $1.5 billion in Nvidia shares.

-The sale comes nearly four years after the Japanese conglomerate acquired the British chip technology firm for $32 billion and at a time SoftBank is selling down stakes in major assets to raise cash.
+The sale marks an early exit for SoftBank, four years after the $32 billion acquisition of the British chip technology firm.
+Chief Executive Masayoshi Son has lionised the potential of Arm but is slashing his stakes in major assets to raise cash.

-Amid frustration over SoftBank’s share performance, group executives have held early stage talks about taking the Japanese technology group private, a source told Reuters.
+SoftBank executives, frustrated at the group’s share performance, have held early stage talks about taking the Japanese technology group private, a source told Reuters.
 Those talks could gain momentum following the Arm sale.

 The deal, which is subject to regulatory approvals including in Britain, the United States and China, will alter the semiconductor landscape by putting a long-neutral technology vendor to Apple Inc and others under the control of a single player.